michaelpetersubc/TA-algorithm/README.md

                             if sc == student or (not comp in sc.first_best and comp.satisfaction_increase(student, context = context) > params.block_threshold *comp.satisfaction_increase(sc, context = context)):
                                 competition = compand accepts the block (i.e., matches the student with the other course)

 If not, the block is accepted as a relevant competition, and the student is assigned to the competition:

                 if competition != None:
                     h = competition.assign(student, self.log, context = context)

-The identification of blocks depends on a hierarchy of potentially blocking courses that is stored as a student object:
+The first step, i.e, the identification of blocks depends on a hierarchy of potentially blocking courses that are stored as properties the student **S** object:

                 block_sequence = [student.blocks_strong, student.blocks, student.demanded, student.pref]